LimbersMay/ChangeDirectoryTerminal-/README.md

 * [Description](#description)

 ## General Info
-This project is a simple terminal directory changer for Windows, Linux and Mac.
+This project is a simple working directory changer CLI for Windows, Linux and Mac.

 Every time I open a terminal, I have to change manually to the directory of the project I'm working on.
 And it's a waste of time to do it manually every time.
 So I created this script to change the directory automatically.